Couch-Crew/21-22/_projects/cap.md

 creators: ["Masaru Mori"]
 ---

+# brief
+My project is bringing the organization, Civil Air Patrol to Novi.
+I think my project is good for students that join CAP, giving leadership opportunities.

-## Q: Why are you doing this project?
+## Why are you doing this project?
-A: I struggle a lot with motivation and it helps me to see my progress visually.
-I wanted to do the same for others.
+I needed to find a new meeting place for my squadron and our squadron needs more members.

-## Q: What was your biggest challenge?
+## What was your biggest challenge?
-A: The coding.
+My biggest challenge was getting rejected from the school when I asked to make CAP a club in NHS.

-## Q: What was your biggest succcess?
+## What was your biggest succcess?
-A: The design.
+My greatest success was finding a church that was willing to let us use their space.

+## Do you have any future plans for this project?
+My plan is to hopefully get enough members to make up for the cadets leaving after this summer and more.
+Once the cadets join, I will start training them to prepare for this summer's encampment.